-This area provides a striking view of an open valley and large field with a view of a classic colonial home at it's foot, overlooked by a typical white church at the town center.
+This area provides a striking view of an open valley and large field with a classic colonial home at its foot, overlooked by a typical white church at the town center.
 This is a favored scene for photographers.

 4) Dow Commons - Civil War Memorial